MSB Fish and Wildlife Commission

 Meetings are generally held from September through May, on the third Thursday of the month, at the main Borough building, 350 E. Dahlia Ave.
 Palmer.
 Look for meeting agenda/packet/call-in details to be published below about one week prior to each meeting.

-The next regular FWC meeting is scheduled for December 17, 2020, at 4 PM - see agenda for meeting details.
+The next regular FWC meeting is scheduled for Thursday, March 18th, at 4 PM - see agenda for meeting details (posted one week prior to meeting).

 Watch 11/18/2020 Special FWC meeting with ADF&G 2020 fisheries season update: LINK.